Basic Transformer Construction

 Commercial Transformer Construction

 The windings of commercial transformers are not placed on separate “legs” of the core.
 The transformer can be made more efficient by placing both windings on the same leg, or by placing both windings on both legs.
-Placing the two windings together enables more of the magnetic field of the primary to induce current in the secondary.
+Placing the two windings together enables more of the magnetic field of the primary to induce a current in the secondary.

 There are two ways to combine the primary and secondary windings on a single leg of the core.